syncinsect/tifoo/CONTRIBUTING.md

-# Contributing to Tailware
+# Contributing to Tifoo

-First of all, thank you for considering contributing to Tailware! ❤️
+First of all, thank you for considering contributing to Tifoo! ❤️

 We welcome contributions of all forms and sizes.
 Whether it's fixing a typo, improving documentation, or adding a new feature, every contribution is valuable.
 We believe it's contributors like you that make the open-source community so amazing.